Logo

 Persimmon, American

-Providing the “food of the gods” with abundant yields, the American Persimmon is a fast-growing tree, ideal for silvopasture settings.
+American Persimmon, or “food of the gods,” provides abundant yields, is fast-growing tree, and ideal for silvopasture settings.

 Persimmon, American

-Providing the “food of the gods” with abundant yields, the American Persimmon is a fast-growing tree, ideal for silvopasture settings.
+American Persimmon, or “food of the gods,” provides abundant yields, is fast-growing tree, and ideal for silvopasture settings.

 Diospyros virginiana